Several weight-loss medicines are available. Ask your health care provider if any are right for you.

-About 5to 10 pounds can be lost by taking these medicines.
+About 5 to 10 pounds (2 to 4.5 kilograms) can be lost by taking these medicines.
 But not everyone loses weight while taking them.
-Most people also regain the weight after they stop taking them, unless they have made lasting lifestyle changes, such as exercising and cutting unhealthy foods from their diet.
+Most people also regain the weight after they stop taking the medicines, unless they have made lasting lifestyle changes, such as exercising and cutting unhealthy foods from their diets.

-You may also see ads forherbal remedies and supplementsthat claim to help you lose weight.
-But many of these claims are not true.
+You may also see ads for herbal remedies and supplements that claim to help you lose weight.
+Many of these claims are not true.
 Some of these supplements can have serious side effects.

 ORLISTAT (XENICAL AND ALLI)

-About 6 pounds can be lost when using this drug.
+About 6 pounds (3 kilograms) can be lost when using this medicine.
 But not everyone loses weight while taking it.
-Many people regain most of this weight within 2 years after stopping the drug.
+Many people regain most of the weight within 2 years after they stop using it.

-The most unpleasant side effect of orlistat is oily diarrhea, which may leak from the anus.
-Eating fewer fats can reduce this effect.
-Even with these side effects, most patients are able to tolerate this medicine.
+The most unpleasant side effect of orlistat is oily diarrhea that may leak from the anus.
+Eating less fatty foods can reduce this effect.
+Despite this side effect, most people tolerate this medicine.

-Xenical is the brand of orlistat that your health care provider can prescribe for you.
+Xenical is the brand of orlistat your health care provider can prescribe for you.
 You can also buy orlistat without a prescription under the name Alli.
 These pills are half the strength of Xenical.
-They will cost about $100 a month, or more.
-Consider whether the cost, side effects, and small weight loss you can expect are worth it to you.
+Orlistat costs about $100 or more a month.
+Consider whether the cost, side effects, and the small weight loss you can expect are worth it to you.

 Your body may not absorb important vitamins, minerals, and other nutrients from food while you are using orlistat.
-You should take a daily multivitamin supplement if you take this drug.
+You should take a daily multivitamin if you use orlistat.

 These medicines are available only by prescription.
 They include: